 Gramercy Park Hotel, a haunt for glamorous New Yorkers and the international jet set since 1925, offers a rare level of luxury and service.
 For the duration of their stay, guest get coveted access to Gramercy Park, a private green space normally accessible only to neighbors with keys who pay for the privilege.
 Inside the historic, beautifully maintained building, the décor is best described as Renaissance-revival.
-Victorian and art-deco handcrafted furniture is upholstered in bold hues, works from Andy Warhol, Jean-Michel Basquiat, and Damien Hirst hang on the walls, and a light installation of more than 4,000 bulbs hangs from the ceiling in the Drawing Room.
+Victorian and art-deco handcrafted furniture is upholstered in bold hues, works from Andy Warhol, Jean-Michel Basquiat, and Damien Hirst hang on the walls, and a light installation of more than 4,400 bulbs hangs from the ceiling in the Drawing Room.

 Gramercy Park's 190 guest rooms are decorated with opulence, in vibrant shades of red, blue, and green leather, mahogany, and velvet.
 The hotel also offers impressive culinary experiences.
 There’s Danny Meyer’s Italian restaurant Maialino, and the Rose Bar, one of the most sophisticated and sought-after spots to drink in Manhattan (look carefully and you’re almost guaranteed to see a celebrity).

 Best for Nightlife: The Standard, High Line

 Floor-to-ceiling windows provide uninterrupted views of Manhattan and the Hudson River at The Standard, High Line, the 18-story glass building that looms high above the railway-track-turned-urban-green-space.
 The achingly cool outpost of the hip boutique hotel chain is steps from Chelsea Market, the Whitney Museum of American Art, the boutiques, bars, and restaurants of the Meatpacking District, and, of course, the High Line.